 One area for improvement is artifact collection.
 In the fall 2008 Historiography course, the department will be requiring students to submit both their long and short papers to "livetext."
-To ensure that the department has access to all relevant artifacts, Dr. Kovalcik will require submission before the final grades are assigned.
+To ensure that the department has access to all relevant artifacts, in the fall 2009 Dr. Kovalcik will require submission before the final grades are assigned.